supermarsx/wp-fileproxy/readme.md

 Q. Does this work with other CMS besides Wordpress?

-A. Yes but further customization will be required.
+A. Yes but you'll need to customize accordingly.

 Q. Is there any other methods of achieving this without curl?